 As soon as the Emergency Loan is received, the student is encouraged to make appropriate financial arrangements with the Associate Director of Financial Aid for repayment.
 Because of the limited amount of money in the Emergency Loan Fund and the frequent use of it by medical students, it is very important that the payback deadline is met.
 In the unusual situation where the student believes there is a legitimate reason for being unable to meet the deadline, he or she may petition the Associate Dean for Student Affairs in writing for a short extension.

 The College of Medicine Collaborative Access, Resources, and Emergency Support Program is for students with emergency financial circumstances to apply for additional funds to assist them.
-A student can apply for additional emergency funds through the CoM CARES program by going to the CARES webpage.
+A student can apply for additional emergency funds through the COM CARES program by going online to the CARES webpage.

 Scholarships and Awards

-The University of South Alabama College of Medicine is pleased to grant a number of scholarships and awards based on academic performance and financial need.
-Other foundation-based scholarships are available by independent application based on selective criteria including diversity, community residence, and a commitment to primary care practice in underserved communities.
+The College of Medicine is pleased to grant a number of scholarships and awards based on academic performance and financial need.
+Other foundation-based scholarships are available by independent application based on selective criteria including diversity, community residence and a commitment to primary care practice in underserved communities.
 More information regarding these opportunities is available through the College of Medicine Office of Admissions.

-In addition to scholarships and various awards, eligible students are elected for four significant honors: Alpha Omega Alpha Honor Medical Society (Alabama Beta Chapter), the Gold Honor Society for Humanism in Medicine, the National Pathology Honor Society and Research Honors.
-These honors are based on academic and non-academic criteria including professionalism, leadership attributes, community and school service and extensive research in a selected science.
+In addition to scholarships and various awards, eligible students are elected for four significant honors: Alpha Omega Alpha Honor Medical Society (Alabama Beta Chapter), the Gold Honor Society for Humanism in Medicine and Research Honors.
+These honors are based on academic and nonacademic criteria including professionalism, leadership attributes, community and school service, and extensive research in a selected science.